Originally published on October 26, 2022 Reading time: 25 minutes

 I jumped up and tried to move my eyes away, but I couldn’t stop staring at it.
 I noticed that the area with fresh soil was way larger than that poor animal.
 There had to be others.
 I tried to quickly put the earth in place, then I hurried back home.
 I just wanted to forget that image.

-While running, though, I saw something very peculiar: all the windows of the cottage were adorned with chains of stones: long, red strings tied together pebbles all around the glasses.
+While running, though, I saw something very peculiar: all the windows of the cottage were adorned with chains of stones: long, thin, red strings tied together pebbles all around the glasses.
 I was stunned, it was beautiful to my eyes.
 I got closer and noticed that all the rocks had a hole inside.
-They were hag stones, my grandma had told me about them: If you find one, always take it with you as a protection against pixies.
+They were hag stones!
+My grandma told me about them: If you find one, always take it with you as a protection against pixies.

 As I was admiring those weird decorations, I heard a noise from the gravel road: the old man was coming back.
 I hid behind a corner, then snitched away as soon as he stepped inside.
 Once back home, I couldn’t stop thinking about what I had saw in the past days.
-After a while, I realized it: down the river, he was collecting hag stones by the river.
+After a while, I realized it: down the river, he was collecting hag stones.